Technoparc Montreal

 Technoparc Montréal is a hightech industrial park in Montréal.
-The Neomed institute is located in the Technoparc and hosts many small and medium sized pharmaceutical research companies.
+The Neomed institute is located in the Technoparc and hosts many small and medium-sized pharmaceutical research companies.

 History

 The park was established in 1987 as Technoparc Saint-Laurent, renamed Technoparc Montréal in 2008.
 It includes the Place Innovation building, an Astra Pharma research laboratory, the Neomed Institute, and the Éco-campus Hubert Reeves.
 In 2015, Green Cross Biotherapeutics, ABB and 4Degrées all announced plans for real estate projects in the park.
 REM began infrastructure work for a station in the Éco-campus Hubert Reeves in 2016.

+Streets in the area are named after scientists: Frederick Banting, Marie Curie, Albert Einstein, Alexander Fleming and Alfred Nobel.

 Ecology

 Technoparc Montréal is integrated into an ecological reserve known as the Coulée verte du ruisseau Bertrand.
 The reserve is a habitat for various native animal species, so development must be carefully planned in order to avoid environmental damage.
 The Éco-campus Hubert Reeves is the center of these attempts to create usable space for clean technology, nanotechnology and sustainable development companies in an environmentally-friendly manner.

 Concerns were raised when REM began construction, as the station that was intended to provide public transport for park workers resulted in the destruction of a green heron nesting site according to TechnoparcOiseaux.